fredericaltorres/Jint.Ex/README.md

 ## Overview

-Jint.Ex is a C# library adding new features to the JavaScript runtime ***[Jint](https://github.com/sebastienros/jint)***.
-The main goal is to be able to integrate Jint with UI SDK like

-1. .NET WinForm in Windows
-2. UIKit SDK on iOS with the Xamarin stack
-3. Android too with Xamarin stack
-4. WinPhone

-Integrating with these UI SDKs (1 and 2 are my primary goals) requires the following:

-* Building non blocking UI
-    * Script are executed in a background thread with ability to access UI (forms and controls)
+The Jint.Ex framework extends ***[Jint](https://github.com/sebastienros/jint)*** with features that are not part of the ECMAScript standard, but use full when mixing C# and JavaScript in the same application.

+Jint.Ex intend to be as portable as Jint and therefore should work on Windows, MacOS, iOS, Android and Linux.
+My current focus is Windows WinForm and iOS UIKit with the Xamarin tools.

-* Abililty to build true C# asynchronous API interacting with JavaScript code
+* ***Event-driven interaction***: Jint.Ex.AsyncronousEngine is event-driven interaction run time for Jint to build non blocking UI and creating asynchronous API with a focus on Windows and iOS.
-* Ability to call setTimeout() and setInterval()

-Jint.Ex implement the concept of Event Loop, to execute scripts and callback functions.
-Only JavaScript script or callback is executed at a specific moment.
+* ***setTimeOut() and setInterval()***: The methods setTimeOut() and setInterval() are part of Browser DOM standard and therefore not part on Jint.
+Jint.Ex.AsyncronousEngine offer the methods and the clearTimeOut() and clearInterval() method.

+* ***localeStorage**: A singleton object compatible with the HTML5 storage standard.
+No available yet.

 ## Features